breimanntools/aaanalysis/CONTRIBUTING.rst

     Reminder: In Normal Cases, it's crucial to test parameters individually.
 Take your time and carefully create the Python code for all cases!
     "

 ChatGPT has a token limit, which may truncate responses.
-To continue, simply ask **continue processing** or something similar.
+To continue, simply ask 'continue processing' or something similar.
 Repeat as necessary and compile the results.
-Once done, provide the script to ChatGPT for further refinement.

 We recommend the following workflow: